 - Strain the liquid and solids through a fine mesh colander with a bowl underneath.
 Set the liquid aside.

 - Set the now empty pot on to saute mode.
-Melt the 7 tbsp of butter, then whisk in a heaping ⅓ cup all purpose flour.
+Melt the 7 tablespoon of butter, then whisk in a heaping ⅓ cup all purpose flour.

 - Slowly pour in the strained liquid, while whisking.

 - Let the gravy simmer for 5 minutes to thicken.
-Taste for seasonings.If your gravy didn't thicken enough, keep it simmering and pour in 1 tbsp cornstarch that is mixed with 1 tbsp cool water.
+Taste for seasonings.If your gravy didn't thicken enough, keep it simmering and pour in 1 tablespoon cornstarch that is mixed with 1 tablespoon cool water.

-- Optional – add in 2 tbsp cream and additional seasonings (poultry seasoning and/or ground sage)
+- Optional – add in 2 tablespoon cream and additional seasonings (poultry seasoning and/or ground sage)

 If nutrition facts are provided they are calculated as an estimate to the best of our knowledge.